 - Insomnia or difficulty sleeping

-Mental illnesses are serious conditions that require medical attention.
+Mental illnesses are serious conditions that require medical attention and counselling services.
 It’s important to recognize their signs and symptoms – if you see anyone that may be suffering from a mental disorder, give them a listening ear and let them know that it’s okay to talk about it and seek help!
 Doctor Anywhere has a team of certified mental health experts, who are ready to lend you support, anytime you need.